 Tasks

-Users who are maintained as “Examiner” or “Responsible” in the governance attributes of a diagram or catalog object can edit tasks in the Tasks menu item.
-This includes approving or rejecting a publication or depublication, and editing resubmission tasks.
-For more information on tasks, please refer to the linked sections.
+Users who are assigned as “Examiner” or “Responsible” in the governance attributes of a diagram or catalog object can work on different tasks in the Tasks menu item.
+This includes approving or rejecting a publication or depublication, as well as working on resubmission tasks.
+For more information about tasks, see the linked sections.

 How can I view my tasks?

-To be able to view your tasks, you need at least the user role Reviewer.
-Please select the menu item Tasks in the left menu bar to obtain a complete overview of all your pending and completed tasks.
+To view your tasks, you need at least the Reviewer user role.
+Select the Tasks menu item in the left menu bar.
+There, you get a complete overview of all your pending and completed tasks.

 The button "Task" is selected in the side menu here.

 You can use the top bar to switch between different task views.
-In addition to your own open tasks, you also have access to tasks for which you are entered as a substitute, tasks from group assignments and tasks that have already been completed.
-The number of your open tasks is also displayed directly in the menu bar.
+In addition to your own open tasks, you can also see tasks for which you are entered as a deputy, tasks from group assignments, and tasks that have already been completed.
+The number of your open tasks is also shown directly in the menu bar.

 The screenshot shows the tasks list.

-Each of these task lists sorts the entries in descending order by start date so that the most recent tasks are always displayed at the top.
-The name of the diagram or catalog object, the task description and the start date are displayed for each task.
-In the Done tasks tab, the start date and the end date are displayed.
+Each of these task lists sorts the entries in descending order by start date.
+This means that the most recent tasks are always shown at the top.
+For each task, you can see the name of the diagram or catalog object, the task description, and the start date.
+In the Done tasks tab, the start date and end date are shown.

-To make it easier to distinguish whether a task refers to a diagram or a catalog object, the appropriate icon is displayed next to the name.
-Alternatively, you can click on the task to navigate to the corresponding diagram/catalog object.
+To make it easier to see whether a task belongs to a diagram or a catalog object, the matching icon is shown next to the name.
+You can also click the task to go directly to the corresponding diagram or catalog object.

-A context menu is displayed for each task in the right sidebar.
-When you click the Audit trail option in the context menu, a window opens with further details about the respective task.
+A context menu is shown for each task in the right sidebar.
+When you click the Audit trail option there, a window opens with more details about the task.

 The button "Audit trail" is shown here.

-In the audit trail, comments made by users in previous workflow steps are displayed next to the name of the diagram or catalog object.
-The first comment in the history always reflects the publishing or depublishing reason specified at initiation.
-Your current task is visible above the history.
-Additionally, the time of receipt is recorded for each task, and the time of completion is recorded for tasks that have been completed.
+In the audit trail, comments from users in earlier workflow steps are shown next to the name of the diagram or catalog object.
+The first comment in the history always shows the publishing or depublishing reason that was entered when the workflow was started.
+Your current task is shown above the history.
+In addition, the time when the task was received is stored for every task.
+For completed tasks, the completion time is also stored.

 The audit trail of a publication of a diagram is shown here.

-You can close the audit trail by clicking the Close button.
+You can leave the audit trail by clicking the Close button.

 How do I work with my tasks?

-As a user with at least the Reviewer user role, you can edit the tasks assigned to you.
-You can do this directly from the Tasks menu item in the left menu bar or from the diagram/catalog.
+As a user with at least the Reviewer user role, you can work on the tasks assigned to you.
+You can do this directly in the Tasks menu item in the left menu bar or in the diagram or catalog.

 Completing tasks directly:

-To complete tasks directly without navigating to the associated diagram or catalog object, you must first open the Tasks menu item in the left menu bar.
+To complete tasks directly without going to the related diagram or catalog object, first open the Tasks menu item in the left menu bar.
 You will then see a list of all your pending tasks.
-In the right sidebar, you will see the Approve or reject task button for each task.
+In the right sidebar, you will find the Approve or reject task button for each task.

 The button "Approve or reject task" is shown here.

-When you click on this button, a dialog opens where you can approve or reject the task and enter a comment.
-If you reject the task, the comment field becomes mandatory.
+When you click this button, a dialog opens.
+There, you can approve or reject the task and enter a comment.
+If you reject the task, the comment field is required.
 You can then complete the task by clicking the Confirm button.
 To cancel the task, click the Abort button.

-Once you have completed a task, it is removed from the task list and the governance participants are notified by email, depending on the outcome of the task.
-For more information, click here.
+After you complete a task, it is removed from the task list.
+The governance participants are informed by email, depending on the outcome of the task.
+For more information, see here.

 Completing tasks in the diagram or in the catalog:

-To complete tasks in the diagram or catalog, you must first open the Tasks menu item in the left menu bar.
+To complete tasks in the diagram or catalog, first open the Tasks menu item in the left menu bar.
 You will then see a list of all your pending tasks.
-Clicking on a task will take you directly to the corresponding diagram/catalog object.
+If you click a task, you will be taken directly to the corresponding diagram or catalog object.

 The selection of a tasks is displayed here.

-In the case of a publishing task, you see the diagram or catalog object in the preview.
-In the case of a resubmission or depublication task, you will see the published version of the diagram or catalog object.
+For a publishing task, you see the diagram or catalog object in preview.
+For a resubmission or depublication task, you see the published version of the diagram or catalog object.

-In all cases, you now have the option to approve or reject the (re)publication or depublication using the Approve or reject task button.
-In the dialog that appears, you can make your selection for the task and optionally leave a comment.
-If you reject the task, the comment field becomes mandatory.
+In all cases, you can use the Approve or reject task button to approve or reject the further publication or depublication.
+In the dialog that opens, you can make your choice and optionally leave a comment.
+If you reject the task, the comment field is required.
 You can then complete the task by clicking the Confirm button.
 To cancel the task, click the Abort button.

 The button "Approve or reject task" of a diagram in preview state is shown here.

-Once you have completed a task, it is removed from the task list and the governance participants are notified by email, depending on the outcome of the task.
-For more information, click here.
+After you complete a task, it is removed from the task list.
+The governance participants are informed by email, depending on the outcome of the task.
+For more information, see here.

 Note

 Optionally, additional user authentication can be required when processing tasks.
-In this case, the user will have to confirm his identity again when, for example, a quality assurance task is processed as part of the process release.
-If you cannot enable additional authentication yourself, please contact us.
+In this case, the user must confirm their identity again when, for example, a quality assurance task is processed as part of the process release.
+You cannot enable additional authentication yourself.
+Please contact us.

 How will I be informed about my tasks?

-When you are logged in to BIC Process Design, the Tasks menu item in the left menu bar will inform you of your pending tasks.
+When you are logged in to BIC Process Design, the Tasks menu item in the left menu bar informs you about your pending tasks.

-Here you can see at a glance all your open tasks, indicated by a number next to the task icon.
-If you receive new tasks during your login session, the number in the menu bar will increase.
+There, you can see all your open tasks at a glance.
+A number next to the task icon shows them.
+If you receive new tasks during your session, the number in the menu bar increases.

 The button "Task" is selected in the side menu here.

-If you are entered as the Responsible in the governance attributes of a diagram/catalog object, you will receive an immediate email when a task is approved or rejected final by you.
-If you are entered as an Examiner in the governance attributes of a diagram/catalog object, you will only receive an immediate email for approved tasks if the Responsible has also approved them.
+If you are entered as the Responsible in the governance attributes of a diagram or catalog object, you will receive an email immediately when a task is finally approved or rejected by you.
+If you are entered as an Examiner in the governance attributes of a diagram or catalog object, you will only receive an immediate email for approved tasks if the Responsible has also approved them.

 You will also receive an email the next day with a summary list of new tasks if one or more tasks have been assigned to you and have not yet been started.